keithwallis/retro-clock-radio-display/README.md

 Main Components (all built into a 1970s clock radio):

  a.
-Arduino Nano,
+Arduino Nano

  b.
-RTC real-time clock module and button cell battery,
+RTC real-time clock module and button cell battery

  c.
 5v power supply - a charger from a mobile phone was used.

 Operation: